There’s just something about the bass ukulele that’s instantly fascinating to everyone.

-The problem is, to play bass notes on a ukulele-sized instrument…
+As it turns out, in order to play bass notes on a ukulele-sized instrument…

-- Adding thickness won’t work because the internal dampening on a string that fat would make the notes sound dull and lifeless.
+You can’t really make the strings thicker, because the internal dampening on a string that fat would make the notes sound dull and lifeless.

 NOTE: Polyurethane strings have a long “break-in” time, and will continue to stretch for a minimum of 2 weeks.
 So be patient. 🙂

 However, the downside is that they are also about 3x more expensive.